eligoldweber/llvm_non_interference_proofs/README.md

 Included in this repo are operational semantics for LLVM defined in [Dafny](https://github.com/dafny-lang/dafny).
 Additionally, there are defined instruction level state transitions for a subset of LLVM instructions.
 Lastly there is a collection of examples of how to represent an LLVM program in terms of the operational semantics in a state machine format, and proofs of safety for these programs.

 This README outlines the steps necessary for building and verifying dafny files using [scons](https://scons.org/) or .NET on either a **supplied Docker image** or locally.

+Note this branch is currently a WIP, there is refactoring going on.
+For the most current versions of the dafny files, look for a prefix NEW.

+See `tools` directory for information on a LLVM to Dafny Script with a README and Examples.

 # Running With Docker